christianacca/web-api-starter/docs/create-initial-github-environments.md

 4. Create a convenience azure-login github action

    For any action in the github workflow to be able to perform any operation against Azure, the github workflow must sign-in to azure first.
-   As a convenience, create a custom github action like you see in this repo: [azure-login](../.github/actions/azure-login)
+   Create a custom github action like you see in this repo: [azure-login](../.github/actions/azure-login)